rjpw/rjpw.github.io/_posts/2015-2-2-visual-architect.md

 ## Problem

-When building web application prototypes there is value in rapid redesign on both clients and servers.
+When building new web application prototypes there is value in rapid redesign on both clients and servers.
 Can we make it easy for client programmers to tinker with server prototypes?

 ## Context